Companion Plants for Zucchini For Better Yields

 Potatoes do not make good zucchini companion plants.
 Potatoes are heavy feeders and will compete with zucchini for nutrients and water.
 The competition for nutrients can cause the stunted growth of both the squash and the potatoes.

-Learn More: For a list of what CAN be planted with sweet potatoes, check out our article on companion plants for sweet potatoes.
+Learn More: To find out what CAN be planted with sweet potatoes, check out our article on sweet potato companion plants.

 Pumpkins and squash plants are also heavy feeders that will compete for nutrients.
 Squash and pumpkins also share similar pests and diseases like powdery mildew.
 For the garden’s health, it is better to diversify planting to help reduce pest and disease spread.

-Squash, pumpkins, and cucumbers take up considerable garden space during the growing season.
+During the growing season, squash, pumpkins, and cucumbers occupy considerable garden space.
 It’s easy to save precious garden space if you plant smaller, more suited companion plants alongside your zucchini.

 These plants also share the same garden pests; planting them together will encourage large infestations that can become difficult to control.